MWSchmid/HiCdat/README.md

   <img src="https://raw.githubusercontent.com/MWSchmid/HiCdat/master/other/figure1.png" alt="Schematic HiCdat workflow">
   <figcaption>
   <strong>Schematic HiCdat workflow.</strong>
-(<strong>A-B</strong>) After sequencing and initial quality checks have been performed, the read-ends (f: forward, r: reverse) are aligned separately to a reference genome. (<strong>C-D</strong>) After  merging the separated read-ends, each end is mapped to genomic fragments, which are either genomic bins with a fixed size or restriction fragments with variable size. (<strong>E</strong>) Genomic fragments can be associated with various data types to test for correlation and enrichment of Hi-C data with genomic and epigenetic features. (<strong>F</strong>) Finally, the data can be conveniently analyzed in R using HiCdatR.
+(<strong>A-B</strong>) After sequencing and initial quality checks have been performed, the read-ends (f: forward, r: reverse) are aligned separately to a reference genome. (<strong>C-D</strong>) After pairing the separately aligned read-ends, each end is mapped to genomic fragments, which are either genomic bins with a fixed size or restriction fragments with variable size. (<strong>E</strong>) Genomic fragments can be associated with various data types to test for correlation and enrichment of Hi-C data with genomic and epigenetic features. (<strong>F</strong>) Finally, the data can be conveniently analyzed in R using HiCdatR.
   </figcaption>
 </figure>